GajendraMR/illuma_devops_task/README.md

 ### Pre-Requisite:
 1. Docker & Docker-Compose (Download & Install from [here](https://www.docker.com/products/docker-desktop))
 2. Browser to access - http://localhost:5000
+3. CircleCI - Only needed if to test CI process

 ### Steps to Run the application
 1. Clone the Project or download the zip file on to your local